Fishrock123/bob/readme.md

 ## Project Layout

-API examples (sometimes functional) sit in the top-level directory.
+API reference examples sit in the top-level directory and are prefixed by `reference-`.
+The reference passthrough should be functional.

 Functional sources, sinks, and combinations relating to Node.js subsystems sit in subsystem-named directories.
 Examples include `/fs/` and `/stdio/`.